You've worked hard to earn your credits. Now get credit for that work.

 We know that as a transfer student, you're concerned about how your coursework will apply once you get to Drake.
 That's why we offer simple online tools you can use today to estimate how the credits you've earned fit into the requirements of your Drake degree.
 Then, once you're admitted, representatives from your chosen program will work closely with you to make sure you get all the credit you deserve.

-Drake honors the Iowa community colleges Associate of Arts (A.A.) and Associate of Science (A.S.) articulation agreements.
+Drake honors all Iowa community colleges Associate of Arts (A.A.) and Associate of Science (A.S.) articulation agreements.
 Admitted students with an A.A. or A.S. degree from an Iowa community college who have at least 60 semester credits acceptable for transfer and a minimum 2.00 cumulative grade point average will enter Drake University having fulfilled the Drake Curriculum general education requirements with the exception of the Senior Capstone requirement in the student’s major(s) area of study.
 Students within one year of high school graduation are required to complete a First Year Seminar.
+More information can be found on the registrar's page.
+The complete agreement and other details are available here: AA-AS Articulation Agreement.

 Transferology is a quick and intuitive way to see how all of your credits will transfer to Drake.